-To download a PDF copy of the entire Mentoring Tips Toolbox, please click here.
+To download a PDF copy of the entire Mentoring Handbook, please click here.

 To download a PDF copy of the Mentoring Resource Center containing activities and discussion topics for your mentoring relationship, please click here.

 Mentoring Tips Tool Box

 Basic Mentoring Roles – mentors play different roles, and few mentors play all of these roles simultaneously.
 As a result, many mentees tend to have more than one mentor.
 In general, however, mentors play four different kinds of roles:

 - Teacher – these mentors educate mentees on substantive law, how to do various tasks, professionalism, civility, and the like.
 The teaching can be formal or informal.
 Sometimes these mentors are more like coaches.
 They teach the mentees the practical skills of law practice, but also, motivate them to achieve the highest proficiency in those skills.

 - Counselor – these mentors respond to mentees’ questions and requests for help, and they provide advice when requested on particular matters or issues.
 Sometimes these mentors simply listen and allow the mentee to find the answer on their own.
 Other times these mentors need to step in, whether requested or not, and provide constructive critiques to help the mentee improve a skill or avoid ethical and professional problems.
 This mentoring requires a trusting relationship and a “safe” environment.

 - Role Model – these mentors “teach” by doing.
 They demonstrate in their daily lives and practices how best to practice law and serve the community.
 The topics for this teaching by doing model include law practice skills as well as how to give back to the society and attain a work/life balance.